AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/inscriber.md

 As an example, the sidedness and rotateability mean you can semi-automate inscribers like so:

 ![Press and Dust Automation](../assets/assemblies/inscriber_hopper_1.png) ![Final Processor Assembly Automation](../assets/assemblies/inscriber_hopper_2.png)

+Or just pipe into and out of the inscriber when in non-sided mode.

 # Upgrades